-What: Designed for those of us who cannot have a coffee without adding a spoonful of sugar, the café bombon is an expresso made with sweet condensed milk.
+What: Designed for those of us who cannot have a coffee without adding a spoonful of sugar, the café bombon is an expresso made with sweetened condensed milk.
 Thick and sugary, the drink is the perfect balance of milk and coffee.
 If condensed milk is a bit too sweet for your taste buds, make sure to ask for a ‘leche y leche’, which is a mixture of normal milk and sweet condensed milk.

 Where: Café Gijón – more than your average coffee house, Café Gijon is a cultural institution which opened its doors in 1888.
 Originally divided into two halves, the café used to be setting of choice for the elite, with half being dedicated as a garage space for their carriages.
-While the days of horse drawn carriages are behind us, the draw of Café Gijon continues.
+While the days of horse-drawn carriages are behind us, the draw of Café Gijon continues.
 Enjoy their café bombon while soaking up with environment which inspired novelists, such as Orson Welles and Truman Capote.

 Adress: Café Gijon, Paseo de Recoletos, 21, 28004 Madrid, Spain